johanbrook/johanbrook.com/src/now.md

 ogImage: http://johanbrook.com/assets/images/johan-map.png
 description: This page reflects what I'm doing with my life at the moment.
 If my life changes, I'll update this page.
 tags:
+  - life
+  - now
-  - hej
+  - plan
-  - lol
+  - travels
 ---

 <p class="centered grey">
-  *Last updated December 28th, 2015*
+  *Last updated January 20th, 2016*
 </p>

 **This page** reflects what I'm doing with my life at the moment.
 No pressure here, Johan…